Rental home is being sold

 See our page on claiming compensation.

-Note: You do not have to agree to move out before the end of your fixed term.
+Note: You do not have to agree to move out before the end of your fixed-term residency agreement.

-See the information on this page about receiving notice if the landlord wants you to move out.
+See the information on this page about receiving notice if the owner wants you to move out.

 Report the caravan owner if they did not tell you of plans to sell